Skip to content

 Local pathDeployed toPurpose

-AGENTS.md/workspace/AGENTS.mdAlways-loaded system instructions
+SOUL.md/workspace/SOUL.mdAlways-loaded system instructions

 skills/<name>/SKILL.md/workspace/.swarmlord/skills/<name>/SKILL.mdOn-demand knowledge via the skill tool